 Disadvantaged and vulnerable youth need multiple strategies and service components to succeed in the world of work.

-Studies show that a variety of resources, support services, and the dedicated commitment of a case manager can lead to self-sufficiency for young people facing multiple hurdles to jump.
+Studies show that a holistic approach with resources, supportive services, and the dedicated commitment of caring adult, can lead to self-sufficiency for young people.